LucioBenzor/LucioBenzor.github.io/_posts/2019-10-30-Azure-AD-vs-Active-Directory.md

 ## Key considerations ##

 If you're a small to medium sized company with zero on-premises workloads that rely on AD or are in the process of migrating existing workloads to the cloud, you might wonder if Azure AD should be the sole Identity provider.
+This is actually a viable option.
 Before moving forward with that project, consider these nuances:

 1. Because there are so many networking technologies (firewalls, Reverse Proxies, DMZ, VLANS) created to protect on-premises workloads, those safeguards don't exist for SaaS applications.
 In good conscience, when I recommend migrating from AD to Azure AD, I specify companies consider Microsoft's Enterprise Mobility and Security E3 licenses to implement information security measures with device management to keep all company data that's outside the organization's boundaries secure.
 A single EMS E3 license = 1 Azure AD P1 License, 1 Intune License, and 1 Azure Information Protection License.